gan99/Neo4j/README.md

 Build a UI table that captures and displays the nodes and relationships for the currently expanded client context.

 The table should update interactively as users expand or collapse nodes in the visualization.

+3. UI Enhancement – Context Data Table

+Discussion:

+Proposed adding a table in the web app UI to display the expanded context data for each client.

+This will help visualize and analyze the nodes and relationships captured during graph expansion.

+Action Plan:

+Create a UI table component that dynamically populates based on the currently expanded client context.

+The table should list:

+Node details (Client, Account Product, Payment Product, FI, Prospect)

+Relationship details between them

+The table data should update automatically each time the graph expands in context.